tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 - See how to use it with `cwsim roll --help`.

-Parts of the program are obfuscated or removed.
+Some parts of the program are obfuscated or removed from the public version.

 - More information is in the `--about` option text.

 ### <a name='Example'></a>Example

-A future `sim` command runs game simulations and produces a detailed log of all events within each round and statistical records for the game.
-It also can run high-performance Monte Carlo simulations to generate a CSV file with many statistics and results from thousands of simulated games.
+A future `sim` command runs game simulations and produces a detailed log of all events within each round and statistical records for the overall game.
+The same command can run a high-performance Monte Carlo simulation to generate a CSV file with various statistics and results from thousands of simulated games.

+A primary use case of this feature is to compare car build configurations and evaluate the impact of alterations.

 In addition to creating a detailed single game report, video output visualizes movement and combat within the game, as seen in the following example: